 The $79.99 Plan

-The company’s $79.99 per month plan gives business owners access to up to 45 numbers (local or toll free), 15 extensions and 4000 available minutes.
+The company’s $79.99 per month plan gives business owners access to up to forty-five numbers (local or toll-free).
+You get fifteen extensions and 4000 available minutes.

-This would be a plan you would choose if you had a large business or spend quite a lot of time on calls with customers.
+This plan would be one you would choose if you had a large business.
+Or it could be right if you spend quite a lot of time on calls with customers.

-eVoice did seem to include more numbers with each of their plans, which would be a nice benefit for businesses that need or want to have several toll free numbers.
+eVoice did seem to include more numbers with each of their plans.
+This would be a nice benefit for businesses that need or want to have several toll free numbers.

 Next up on the list is Phone.com.